Live asks for authorization again at every launch (Mac)

 Note: This folder is located in the User level library which is hidden by default.
 Here's how to access it.

-- Delete that line
+- Change that line to -ChallengeMethod=3 instead

 - Save the Options.txt file